 Michigan Fire Inspectors Society is proud to honor our members and those who help MFIS meet our mission and goals.
 We provide annual scholarships to burn survivors, members who wish to further their education, and members who wish to add residential sprinklers to their homes.
 We also honor a fire inspector and public educator each year through your nominations.

 To nominate someone for an award or to apply for a scholarship please click on the corresponding link below.
+(Nominations open)

 Awards